-Speaking of Which .... is a new series of short films with eleven contemporary Irish artists who are both established and emerging in their careers.
-This project is led by The Dock in Carrick in collaboration with The LAB Gallery in Dublin.
-The series of short filmed interviews was developed to be used in an educational setting by teachers and arts organisations.
+'Speaking of Which' is a new series of short films with eleven contemporary Irish artists and is designed for use in an educational setting by both teachers and arts organisations.
+This unique arts education project is led by The Dock in Carrick in collaboration with The LAB Gallery in Dublin.

 “Being an artist is the best thing an artist can be and it is all they can be”

-This unique partnership between the two organisations seeks to further expand on this work making accessible and inspirational content that benefits artists, young people and educators equally.
+This unique partnership between the two organisations seeks to further expand on this work making accessible and inspirational content that benefits artists, young people, and educators equally.